MP Estate Planning UK

 How often should I review my estate plan?

-You should review your estate plan regularly, ideally every three to five years, or whenever you experience a significant life event such as a marriage, divorce, or the birth of a child.
-This ensures that your plan remains relevant and effective in protecting your assets and family’s future.
+You should review your estate plan every three to five years, or whenever you experience a significant life event such as marriage, divorce, the birth of a child, acquiring or selling property, or retirement.
+It’s particularly important to review your plan when tax thresholds or rules change — for example, the nil rate band has been frozen at £325,000 since 2009, and from April 2027, inherited pensions will become liable for IHT.

 What is the role of a solicitor in estate planning?